elap2/ICU-Patient-Admission-Prediction-Covid-19-/README.md

 # Run this App doing the following steps:
 ### 1. Clone or Download all the files into one folder.
-### 2. Run the .exe
+### 2. Go to the folder *yourpath*\Application\ and run the .exe file e.g. *C:\YourPath*\Application\ConsoleApp3.exe and run the .exe

 # What is the advantage of this App?

 ## The ConsoleApp3
 ### 1. does not need to be online
-### 2. It is straight forward and it's output gives you the number of patients admitted to the hospital, to the ICU, to the AC (acute care beds
+### 2. It is straight forward and it's output gives you the number of patients admitted to the hospital, to the ICU, to the AC (acute care beds during the days projected

 # Ouput example:
 ![](OUTPUT.png)